InfinitumForm/serbian-transliteration/readme.txt

 License URI: http://www.gnu.org/licenses/gpl-2.0.html
 Donate link: https://www.buymeacoffee.com/ivijanstefan

-Universal transliterator for permalinks, posts, pages, tags, categories, media & files, search and more...
+Universal transliterator for permalinks, posts, tags, categories, media, files, search and more, rendering them universally readable.

 == Description ==
-This is a light weight, simple and easy plugin with which you can transliterate your WordPress installation from Cyrillic to Latin and vice versa in a few clicks.
-This transliteration plugin also supports special shortcodes that you can use to partially transliterate parts of the content.
+This plugin provides a streamlined and straightforward solution for transliterating your WordPress content between Cyrillic and Latin scripts.
+It is designed to be lightweight and user-friendly, requiring just a few clicks to carry out the conversion.
+An additional feature of this plugin is its ability to support special shortcodes, allowing selective transliteration of content sections, thereby offering increased flexibility in content presentation.

 = FEATURES =